I recently had my 4th major yard sale. (I made $1,013.00 at this one!)

 Best Yard Sale Online Advertising Sites

-I chose these as the top ones because they’re:
+I chose these as the top garage sale posting sites because they’re:

 - Free.
 (You do have to register first — for each site.
 I simply used an old “junk email address” that I don’t care about, then picked a garage sale related username and password, and used them just for this one occasion.)